lukehsiao/BYU_Bomberman/README.md

     ● It would be more convenient if the Raspberry Pi automatically shutdown when Bomberman is closed.
     ● You could make new alligator clip controller cables so they could hook up to anything.
-    ● Create a Disk Image of the SD Card and host it on the IMMERSE page so that it's easy to reformat the SD card.